jqno/equalsverifier/_manual/07-inheritance.md

     .verify();
 {% endhighlight %}

 By calling `withRedefinedSubclass`, you tell EqualsVerifier that you've designed your class to be overridden, and that you intend for the subclasses to add state.
-In other words, that Point can't be final, and neither can its `equals` method.
+In other words, you tell EqualsVerifier that Point can't be final, and neither can its `equals` method.
 For EqualsVerifier to test this, it needs access to a subclass where this is the case.
 Since it can't invent one by itself, you have to give it one.
 In this case, we already have one: ColorPoint.
 Note that this doesn't mean that ColorPoints `equals` method is also tested.
 You still need to do that separately:

 {% highlight java %}
 EqualsVerifier.forClass(ColorPoint.class)